e271828e/Flight.jl/docs/notes/design/framework_spec.md

 diagnostic names the full path in the canonical slash form of [§11.6][s11-6]:
 `aero/F → dyn/a → aero/α̇ → aero/F`.

-The user breaks it explicitly, by one of three routes: insert dynamics (the α-filter idiom), insert an explicit unit delay (`UnitDelay`, [§13.7][s13-7]), or restructure.
+The user breaks the cycle explicitly, by one of three routes: insert dynamics (the α-filter idiom), insert an explicit unit delay (`UnitDelay`, [§13.7][s13-7]), or restructure.
 The α-filter idiom is already standard practice in the domain and in the current C172 model.
 The unit delay carries a caveat: it changes the model's [tier](#g-tier)